Moving to Tokyo

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I chose my neighborhood based on my commute to work.
 I found something that only took one train and was under 30 minutes.
 I specifically found my apartment with the help of a real estate agent, which is the norm here.
 I told him my preferences and sent him some listings that interested me.
-He responded by showing me some of the listings I found and some other similar places he had found," commented one expat who made the move to Tokyo.
+He responded by showing me some of the listings I found and some other similar places he had found," replied a member in Tokyo.

 What is a typical expat home or apartment like in Tokyo?